by G. Jack Urso

 Ae13U: What size videotape was used in production — 1 inch or two inch?
 I’m interested in what the standard was in 1979/1980.

 Patrick McMahon: It was one inch.
 One inch was brand new.
 Also, the visual FX and transitions that the Harts were asking for were executed by a new software called the Quantel.
 (I think that's how you spell it.)
-NBC insisted we use their facility for video editing, but the Quantel was so new that their in-house editors didn't know how to use it correctly [editorial note: UK-based Quantel Ltd. was active until 2015].
+NBC insisted we use their facility for video editing, but the Quantel was so new that their in-house editors didn't know how to use it correctly [Editor's Note: UK-based Quantel Ltd. was active until 2015].
 The editor would have to say it's down, call for a technician to come in, and the technician would show him the buttons to push and away we'd go.
 We eventually moved the post production to LA because we were not able to make our schedule in New York.

 Sherry Coben: I’ve worked on a few shows a little ahead of their time, and I know these problems all too well.
 Technological advancements are always a little slow to reach the entrenched staffs of networks and production companies because they involve an outlay of money that management can’t quite grasp and creatives demand.
 Dissolves and graphics children can now accomplish on their cellphones or iPads with just a touch used to take overnight to render and considerable tech support to accomplish.